-When a pupil with SEN is preparing to transfer to another school, transition activities are incorporated into the Individual Education Plans for the final two terms.
-This may involve additional visits to the new setting or parent meetings with staff.

-The transfer to secondary school has its own managed programme which every child accesses.
-This includes a two-day induction period near the end of the summer term.
-SEND paperwork, such as the Education Health and Care Plan, and most recent Individual Education Plans are given to and discussed with the member of staff responsible for the pupil's support in the next school.
+- When a pupil with SEND is preparing to transfer to another school, transition activities are incorporated into the Individual Education Plans (IEP's) for the final two terms. for the final two terms.
+This may involve additional visits to the new setting or parent meetings with staff. - The transfer to secondary school has its own managed programme which every child will access.
+This includes a three-day induction period near the end of the summer term. - SEND paperwork, such as the Education Health and Care Plan, and most recent Individual Education Plans (IEP's) are given to and discussed with the member of staff responsible for the pupil's support in the next school.

-How can I find out about the complaints procedure?
+How can I find out about the complaint's procedure?

-Our complaints procedure is published in the Policies section on our website:
+Our complaints procedure is published in the Policies section on our website.